Whitelackington

 Whitelackington is a village and civil parish on the A303 one mile north east of Ilminster, in Somerset, England.
 The parish includes Dillington Park and the hamlets of Atherstone and Ashwell.

-Etymology
+Toponymy

 The village's name is from Old English and is composed of two elements: the Old English personal name Hwitlāc and tun meaning "farm" but here in the sense of "estate, village".
 The name was recorded as Witelecintone in 1127.

 History

 Whitelackington was part of the hundred of Abdick and Bulstone.

 The village was the main home in the 17th century of the Speke family, including George Speke, Mary Speke and their son Hugh Speke.

 Rev. F. C. Johnson was vicar from 1825 to 1874.
 His wife was the elder sister of James Brooke, Rajah of Sarawak, and their second son, Charles, succeeded him after his elder brother, John Brooke Johnson (later changed to Brooke) was disinherited.
 John is buried in the churchyard, along with some other family members.